hoverkite/hoverkite/docs/protocol.md

 ## Commands

-Each command sent from the controller to the hoverboard consists of a single ASCII character defining the command, followed by some number of bytes of parameters.
+Each command sent from the controller to the hoverboard consists of the ASCII character 'R' or 'L' to indicate whether it is for the left or right side, followed by a single ASCII character defining the command, followed by some number of bytes of parameters.
 The number of parameter bytes depends on the command.

 | Command | Parameters | Meaning                                                 |
 | ------- | ---------- | ------------------------------------------------------- |